Gavin Sheets Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.99 team ERA that ranks 10th among all league pitching staffs.
+- The Mariners have the 10th-ranked team ERA across all MLB pitching staffs (3.96).

-- Mariners pitchers combine to give up 63 home runs (0.9 per game), the fewest in the league.
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (65 total, one per game).

-- Woo (0-1) pitches for the Mariners to make his third start this season.
+- The Mariners are sending Gilbert (4-4) to the mound to make his 14th start of the season.
+He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

-- In his last time out on Sunday, the righty tossed 4 2/3 innings against the Los Angeles Angels, allowing two earned runs while surrendering four hits.
+- His most recent time out was on Sunday against the Los Angeles Angels, when the right-hander threw three innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.